Accessibility statement

 Content that's not within the scope of the accessibility regulations

-• We have some third-party documents uploaded on our website, these are often not part of our service delivery and often promotional materials, signposting and further information materials.
+• We have some third-party documents linked to from our website, these are often not part of our service delivery and often promotional materials, signposting and further information materials.
+We aim to hyperlink to 3rd party materials, and only host them where they are not available elsewhere.